notalim/snoops/schema.md

 ---
 ### Users Dogs Preferences

-Object that stores the preference data for users.
+Object that stores the dog preference data for users.

 ```
 {